International First Year Requirements and Deadlines

 - January 15 - Regular admission for Fall

 Applications received after January 15 will be considered on a space-available basis.

 Early Action Program

-LMU offers Fall freshman applicants an Early Action option.
+LMU offers Fall first year applicants an Early Action option.
 This is a non-binding program with a November 1 application deadline and a late December reply date.
 Early Action applicants may be admitted, denied, or deferred for further consideration in our regular decision process, and all Early Action decisions will be mailed by late December.

 Early Decision applications may be accepted, denied, or deferred for further consideration in our regular decision process.
 All Early Decision notifications will be sent by mid-December.
 LMU’s Early Decision program is binding.
 Students whose applications are denied through Early Decision may not seek further consideration until all Early Decision denials are final.